Jarinko Chie (film): Production and animation

 Jarinko Chie started production in December 1980.
+The film intentionally copied the manga's artistic and tonal style by balancing realistic and impressionistic animation (e.g. the introduction of Kotetsu as a normal cat before showing him anthropomorphised).
+Care was taken to emphasise moments directly from the source material's manga panels.
 The animation used a deliberately stylised "uncool" look; Ōtsuka recalled being talked to by Takahata for drawing character poses that looked good, but artificial within the world of Haruki's manga.
 The production crew experienced some difficulty in drawing the cats in the film, due to their more human-like movements, while remaining faithful to Haruki's drawings.
 As a result of having a large interacting cast of characters, the number of cels drawn was larger than normal, with each frame averaging about five layers of cels.
 Yamamoto used thin, watercolour-like paints for the film's backgrounds and firm pen lines for shading, but the combination in certain scenes made inking night skies impossible.
 The production lasted only a few months, as a result, the style of the animation changed to be more solid as it was easier to animate than the manga's more sketched visuals.

 This was the first film in ten years that Chie's voice actress Chinatsu Nakayama had been in.
 At the time, she was a sitting member of the legislature in Japan's House of Councillors.
 During her first meeting with Haruki, the artist revealed that he partially based Chie on Nakayama's character from the film Gametsui yatsu.
 The film's dubbing started on 7 February 1981 at Tohokushinsha Studio in Asakusa, with characters being recorded separately in Osaka, which began on 13 February.
 During the dubbing process, Gannosuke Ashiya's nearsightedness made it difficult for him to watch the screen to match his character's mouth movements.
 Commenting on the process, Takahata referred to the voice acting as "honest", but found that the pre-animated sequences limited the ability for experimentation.
 Due to the original manga's episodic narrative, Takahata had difficulty cutting material from the film during the editing process.
 The film's theme song "Chie" was performed by the band BG4.